smileformylove/smileformylove.github.io/index.md

 ## News and Updates

+- **May 2025**: Our team 'NewbeeDVC' have won first place in the E2E track of [the ISCAS Grand Challenge 2025](https://iscasnnvcgc.github.io/)!

-- **April 2025**: Our work["SmartFreeEdit: Mask-Free Spatial-Aware Image Editing with Complex Instruction Understanding"](https://arxiv.org/pdf/2504.12704) is public!.
+- **April 2025**: Our work["SmartFreeEdit: Mask-Free Spatial-Aware Image Editing with Complex Instruction Understanding"](https://arxiv.org/pdf/2504.12704) is public!

 - **Nov 2024**: New Job!
-I will serve as a scientist at TeleAI.
+I will serve as a reseach scientist at TeleAI.

 - **Nov 2024**: Attendence at CCF Young Computer Scientist & Engineers Forum(YOCSEF) in Heiei to discuss about the future of [AI-based image and video compression](https://mp.weixin.qq.com/s/FLwFMvz_fQr41FXdcXyH7Q).